CaitlinPSherman/CaitlinPSherman/README.md

 <h1 align="center">Hi, I'm Caitlin! 👋</h1>
-<h3 align="center">Software engineer in Philly specializing in the PERN stack</h3>
+<h3 align="center">Software engineer in Philly specializing in JavaScript and Python</h3>

-- 📸 About me: I'm a clothing designer turned software engineer, and I graduated from the Grace Hopper Program at Fullstack Academy in May of 2022.
+- 📸 About me: I'm a clothing designer turned software engineer, and I graduated from the Grace Hopper Program at Fullstack Academy in May of 2022 and just completed an apprenticeship at Oscar Health.
 I'm excited to join a collaborative team that's working to make the world a better place!

 - 🔭 Past projects: [Creature Coders,](http://creature-coders.herokuapp.com/) [Bell's Custom Worx](https://bells-custom-worx.herokuapp.com/)